myas92/booster/README.md

 Uses [transaction](https://docs.nestjs.com/techniques/database#transactions) of type orm for rollback

-There is a example of using rollback in this blow path
+There is an example of using rollback in this blow path

 `src/domains/example/cqrs/commands/add-example-rollback/add-example-rollback.command-handler.ts`